denvercude/Ai-E-Reader/backend/README.md

 OCR_PROVIDER=aws-textract
 ```

 Note: Keep `OCR_PROVIDER=aws-textract` for production.
-For local development, you may bypass AWS by omitting this or using a different provider (e.g., Tesseract).
+For local development, you may bypass AWS by setting `OCR_PROVIDER=local-tesseract`.

-OCR_PROVIDER selection:
+OCR provider selection:
-- `OCR_PROVIDER=aws-textract` (default if unset in production)
+- `OCR_PROVIDER=aws-textract` — recommended for production.
-- `OCR_PROVIDER=local-tesseract` (local/dev, CPU heavy)
+- `OCR_PROVIDER=local-tesseract` — for local/dev or dedicated servers (CPU‑heavy).

 If OCR_PROVIDER is omitted:
-- In production: defaults to aws-textract (recommended).
+- In production: treated as `aws-textract` (recommended).
-- In local/dev: falls back to local-tesseract if available.
+- In local/dev: treated as `local-tesseract` if the local stack is available.

 Optional flags:
 - `CLOUD_OCR_ONLY=true` — Do not fall back to local OCR if Textract fails to start; return an error instead.